jontromanab/sq_grasp/sq_fitting/README.md

 ### How to run??

-To fit superquadrics on objects, first setup the launch file.
+To fit superquadrics on objects in real time, first setup the launch file.
 1. Setup the cloud_topic
 * for kinect1: **/camera/depth_registered/points**
 * for kinect2: **/kinect2/sd/points**